swiftlang/swift/docs/SIL.rst

   Functions cannot return an address.
 If an address-only value needs to be returned, it is done so using an indirect return argument according to the `calling convention`_ of the function.

+- The *address of local storage for T* ``$*[local_storage] T``, a handle to a stack allocation of a variable of type ``$T``.

+  For many types, the handle for a stack allocation is simply the allocated address itself.
+However, if a type is runtime-sized, the compiler must emit code to potentially dynamically allocate memory.
+  SIL abstracts over such differences by using values of local-storage type as the first result of ``alloc_stack`` and the operand of ``dealloc_stack``.

 - Values of *generic function type* such as
   ``$<T...> (A...) -> R`` can be expressed in SIL.
 Accessing a generic